-Problem Cause Recommendation Low yield or Missing reagent or pipetting error Check concentration and storage conditions of dNTPs, primers, etc. Repeat the PCR including all reagents. amplification product DNA template problems Check the concentration and quality of starting material.
+Problem Cause Recommendation Low yield or no amplification product Missing reagent or pipetting error Check concentration and storage conditions of dNTPs, primers, etc. Repeat the PCR including all reagents.
+DNA template problems Check the concentration and quality of starting material.
 Repeat the PCR with a new dilution of template or with a new DNA purification.
-Problems with primers Revise the primers design and the primers storage condition Check primer degradation on a denaturing polyacrylamide gel.
+Problems with primers Revise the primers design and the primers storage condition.
+Check primer degradation on a denaturing polyacrylamide gel.
 Avoid any design prone to the formation of primer dimmers.
-Repeat PCR with different primer concentration from 0.1-0.5 μM i 0.1 increments.
+Repeat PCR with different primer concentration from 0.1-0.5 μM in 0.1 increments.
 Enzyme concentration too low Increase enzyme concentration in 0.2 U increments.
-MgCl 2 concentration Optimise MgCl 2 concentration of the PCR if necessary (1.5-4 mM) Incorrect PCR cycling conditions Check parameters of the PCR program (see Point 7): Denaturation- A 5-minute initial denaturation step at 94-96 °C is required to activate the enzyme.
+MgCl 2 concentration Optimise MgCl 2 concentration of the PCR if necessary (1.5-4 mM) Incorrect PCR cycling conditions Check parameters of the PCR program (see Point 7): Denaturation- A 5-minute initial denaturation step at 94-96 °C i required to activate the enzyme.
 Annealing- Optimise the annealing temperature and time.
-Extension time- Increase extension time by increments of 30 sec.
-Number of cycles-Perform additional cycles by increments of 5 cycles.
-Nonspecific amplification products or background Problems with primers Check primer degradation on a denaturing polyacrylamide gel.
-Design alternative primers.
-Both primers should be present at the same concentration (0.1-0.5 μM).
-Decrease primer concentration by decrements of 0.1 μM. smear Excess of DNA template Use dilutions of your template.
+Extension time- Increase extension time by increments of 30 s Number of cycles-Perform additional cycles by increments cycles.
+Nonspecific amplification products or background Problems with primers Check primer degradation on a denaturing polyacrylamide gel Design alternative primers.
+Both primers should be present at the same concentration (0.1-0.5 μΜ).
+Decrease primer concentration by decrements of 0.1 μΜ. smear Excess of DNA template Reduce the volume of template DNA in the reaction, or dilute the template DNA prior to addition.
 Enzyme concentration too high Decrease enzyme units, in 0.2 U decrements.
 MgCl 2 concentration Optimise MgCl 2 concentration of the PCR if necessary (1.5-4 mM) Incorrect PCR cycling Increase the annealing temperature in increments of 1°C and/or reduce the time of this step.
 Reduce the number of cycles.
 PCR products in negative control Carryover contamination Exchange all reagents.